Sustainability Policies

 At KOSÉ Group we identify issues based on ISO26000 and prioritize them with taking the changing international community into consideration.
 We carefully choose issues that need specific focus and we believe we can address, to choose appropriate SDGs (Sustainable Development Goals) defined by the UN Global Compact (UNGC).
 In practice Sustainability Promotion Committee orchestrates collaborative efforts within the Group to promote practical sustainability activities by each department.

-Cooperation with various organizations and more
+Cooperation with leading organizations

-The KOSÉ Group supports the Energy Conservation Act and the Act on Promotion of Global Warming Countermeasures, both of which are national laws and regulations related to climate change.
-Every year, we submit reports to the government on its greenhouse gas emissions, including the amount of energy used and the achievement of energy reduction targets.We also participate in the Japan Climate Initiative (JCI), have announced our support for the TCFD in 2020, and are promoting efforts to address climate change.
-Accordingly, through JCI’s activities, we have continued our dialogue with the Ministry of the Environment and the Ministry of Economy, Trade, and Industry, and make proposals and requests to raise CO2 emission targets, expand renewable energy, and more.
-At the same time, we effectively promotes diverse sustainability initiatives through participation in relevant industry associations and collaboration with various NGOs and other organizations.
+The KOSÉ Group supports the Japanese government's goal of “Net Zero Emissions by 2050” and the agreements reached in the Paris Agreement.
+We also support the national laws and regulations related to climate change including the Energy Conservation Act and the Act on Promotion of Global Warming Countermeasures, and collaborate with policy makers as appropriate by reporting annually to the government on our greenhouse gas emissions, including the amount of energy used and the achievement of energy reduction targets.
+In 2020, we also expressed our support for the TCFD, and in FY2022, we made a new decision to aim for carbon neutrality, with virtually zero CO2 emissions by 2040, and revised upward our CO2 emission reduction targets to be in line with the SBT 1.5°C target by 2030.In the same year, we were selected by the Ministry of the Environment’s Carbon Footprint (CFP) model project.
+The project aims to create an advanced role model for the calculation, labeling, and utilization of CFP for products and services, as well as retailers' efforts to procure and label their products and services using CFP, for the purpose of promoting climate change mitigation.
+In this model project, we were able to calculate CFP for our main products, acquire the expertise, and identify issues.
+At the same time, we are actively communicating issues and requests for this model project to the Ministry of the Environment.
+We also participate in the Japan Climate Initiative (JCI), and through JCI's activities, we have continued our dialogue with the Ministry of the Environment and the Ministry of Economy, Trade, and Industry, and make proposals and requests to raise CO2 emission targets, expand renewable energy, and more.
+At the same time, we effectively promote diverse sustainability initiatives through participation in relevant industry associations and collaboration with various NGOs and other organizations.
 As an industry organization, we are members of and participate in the Japan Cosmetic Industry Association (JCIA) as an executive member and work together on various themes common to the industry.
-In particular, in the area of the environment and sustainability, we worked with other member companies to develop the 2015 “Japan Cosmetic Industry Association Sustainability Guidelines,” which are disclosed on the JCIA website along with the results of each member company’s efforts.
+In particular, in the area of the environment and sustainability, we as a member of the Sustainability Promotion Committee have contributed to the promotion of climate change measures in the cosmetics industry through collaboration on the development of the 2015 “Japan Cosmetic Industry Association Sustainability Guidelines” in 2015 and its revision in 2023.
+Information about the sustainability initiative is currently available on the JCIA website.
 These guidelines recognize the importance of activities in four of the six ISO 26000 areas in which companies that manufacture and sell cosmetics should be involved: consumer issues, environment, human rights and labor practices, and community involvement.
 The guidelines also recommend companies formulate and implement voluntary activity policies that encompass the entire value chain of their business.
-We also undertakes initiatives in various fields, and some of its achievements are publicly available on our website.
+For the Environment, the Guidelines call for the industry to actively prevent the climate change and address the preservation of the biodiversity under the themes of "developing products and services that realize the co-existence of beauty and eco-friendliness" and "reducing environmental impact and environmental conservation activities in business activities," and we actively support and endorse these guidelines.

 We joined the RSPO in 2019 and are adopting the practice of using certified oils with the goal of sourcing sustainable palm oil.
 Since 2020, we have also participated in JaSPON, the Japanese Network for Sustainable Palm Oil, and work with JaSPON members to promote sustainable palm oil procurement and consumption.